lzj1769/dotfiles/README.md

 Files are organised by individual application, which can be selectively linked to the host home directory using the [GNU Stow](https://www.gnu.org/software/stow/) utility.

     stow -t ~/ git

+For applications that use dconf, settings can be selectively loaded.

+    dconf load / < gnome-terminal.dconf